mattvioli/bueno-frontend-challenge/README.md

 1. Shows a list of all Pokémon
 2. Allows a user to filter the list of Pokémon by their type(s)
-3. Pokémon stats over 90 are shown in red
+3. Pokémon stats greater than or equal to 90 are shown in red

 #### What's provided

-1. A slightly modified [Create React App](https://create-react-app.dev/) template project using the TypeScript template, a CSS reset, and the Pokémon logo image.
+1. A slightly modified [Create React App](https://create-react-app.dev/) template project using the TypeScript template, some basic CSS, and the Pokémon logo image.
    _You are free to use any other boilerplate or React framework that uses TypeScript if you'd prefer._
 2. A `.json` file in `./src/data/` containing all the Pokémon data from the first generation.
    _An import is already provided in `./src/App.tsx` to use this data too!_